bitcoinops/bitcoinops.github.io/_topics/en/eclipse-attacks.md

   - title: LND 0.14.0-beta includes additional eclipse attack protection by sharing block headers
     url: /en/newsletters/2021/11/24/#lnd-0-14-0-beta

+  - title: "Bitcoin Core #27213 will attempt to open and maintain one connection on each reachable network"
+    url: /en/newsletters/2023/08/16/#bitcoin-core-27213

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Anonymity networks